 How does one carry out God's commandment in a situation like yours?
 To begin with, you may find it helpful to remember that only the Lord fully understands the circumstances that molded your parents' character.
 You can't change those events or alter another person's life choices.
 But you can refuse to give their problems power over you.
 You can make up your mind to find the good in your parents, no matter how meager or unrefined, and to honor them in spite of their flaws.
 In other words, you can choose to live in God's light and respond with a Christ-like attitude.

 Second, you can realize that honoring and caring for your parents doesn't necessarily mean agreeing with everything they say, accepting their negative behavior, giving in to their every demand, or neglecting the needs of your spouse or children in order to be with them every moment.
 Nor does it mean that you are obligated to tackle every care-giving task by yourself.
 Honor means doing what you can within a realistic framework to live at peace with your aging parents, even if you don't have great personal affection for one another.
 It means making wise choices that will keep your conscience clear.
 It involves a decision to "get rid of all bitterness, rage and anger, brawling and slander, along with every form of malice," and to "be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you" (Ephesians 4:31-32).
 When you seek to honor, God will show you the way to do it.

-If you'd like to discuss the specifics of your family situation with a member of our staff, feel free to call Focus on the Family's Counseling department.
+If you'd like to discuss the specifics of your family situation, feel free to call Focus on the Family's Counseling department.

 Caring for Your Aging Loved Ones